compsecmonkey/Reading-List/README.md

 ## Leadership and Team Building

+* Drive: The Surprising Truth About What Motivates Us :heavy_minus_sign: Daniel H. Pink
 * The Art of HUNTING HUMANS: A radical and confronting explanation of the human mind :heavy_minus_sign: Sidney Mazzi
 * Good Authority: How to Become the Leader Your Team Is Waiting For :heavy_minus_sign: Jonathan Raymond
 * Culture Wins :heavy_minus_sign: William Vanderbloemen